appseconnect/docs/_posts/Deployment/Environment Management/2018-11-20-Environment-Management.md

 ![Enviornmentnew3](/staticfiles/deployment/media/RevampedEnv/Enviornmentnew3.png)

 **Note: (a) Only one cloud environment can be set as primary at a time.
-        (b) By default the agents are positioned in the group named Untitled.
+        (b) By default the agents are positioned in the group named Home.
         (c) Each organisation can have only one cloud agent.
 User cannot create another cloud agent after creating one.**

 Once the cloud environment is ready, you will get the active cloud agent in the listing and the